5 bullet-proof tips to collect strikingly good data – Part 1: Eye tracking

 Providing the best-possible physical environment is the linchpin of your multimodal study

-Clearly, one question that we are frequently asked involves the dos and don’ts of study setups integrating (different) biometric sensors.
-We care deeply about your concerns and thought it was about time to equip you with a number of helpful checklists that might come in handy when designing the physical framework for your biometric research.
+Clearly, one question that we are frequently asked involves the dos and don’ts of study setups integrating (different) biosensors.
+We care deeply about your concerns and thought it was about time to equip you with a number of helpful checklists that might come in handy when designing the physical framework for your human behavior research.

 This week’s post will be the first in a dedicated series of good-to-knows that will help you take your study setup in stride.